 - Apply basic signal processing methods to solve basic signal processing problems.

 - Evaluate which signal/image processing methods and pipeline of methods is best suited for solving a given signal problem.

 - Understand the implications of theoretical theorems and being able to analyse real problems on that basis.

 See Absalon for a list of course literature.

 - Practical exercises

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.

 - Type of assessment

-The assignments must be individually approved.
-The final grade is based on an overall assessment.
+The final grade is based on an overall assessment of all assignments.

 - All aids allowed